Joehuu/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Emphasizing

+The name of the game, osu!, is never emphasized.

 *Note: Keep in mind that the misuse and abuse of emphasis will reduce its effectiveness!*

 When trying to emphasize words, **never use all capital letters**.
 Instead, bold the words you are trying to emphasize.
 For example: